 D7.
 The Applicant must immediately notify the Department and any other relevant agencies immediately after it becomes aware of an incident.
-The notification must be in writing to compliance@planning.nsw.gov.au and must comply with the requirements specified in Appendix 8.
+The notification must be in writing via the Major Projects Website and identify the development (including the development application number and name) and set out the location and nature of the incident.